ansys/pyprimemesh/doc/source/user_guide/solver_translation.rst

        )
        print(import_results)

-    The import_abaqus_inp imports the abaqus file as mesh, extracts simulation specific information from the abaqus file and stores the information in Prime as a JSON document. :class:`ImportAbaqusParams <ansys.meshing.prime.ImportAbaqusParams>` allows you to set the parameters for importing the model.
+    The import_abaqus_inp imports the INP file as mesh, extracts simulation specific information from the INP file and stores the information internally as a JSON document. :class:`ImportAbaqusParams <ansys.meshing.prime.ImportAbaqusParams>` allows you to set the parameters for importing the model.
 The example uses default parameters for importing the model.

     **Output**:

     .. figure:: ../images/fe2ansys_abaqus_import.png

-2. Export the file in MAPDL format.
+2. Export the CDB file.

     .. code-block:: python